Send the link below via email or IMCopy

 Transcript of DIGITAL CULTURES 2: BUSINESS MODELS

-How is media production impacted by the digital?
+How is cultural production impacted by the digital?

 Changes in patterns of Production

 Changing Cost Models

 Subservient Chicken http://oneweakness.com/subservient-chicken